She had too much so with a smile you

 The sound of Felicity's heart pounding in her chest was so loud she could barely think, which was inconvenient seeing as she needed to be sure about this.
 She looked over the blueprints of the basement and then glanced around the room, matching up the support beams displayed on the screen of her computer with their physical counterparts in the space around her.
 Everything was coming into focus and getting sharper, but the more certain she became about what had to be done, the more violently her hands shook.
 She grabbed the edge of her desk and squeezed it, shutting her eyes as she took a deep, but pointless breath.
 "Calm down," she shakily whispered to the empty room.
 It was a ridiculous request.
 The only people who could remain calm at a time like this were probably psychopaths.
 She opened her eyes and caught sight of herself in the monitor.
 "Ok," she told her reflection, "if we're going to panic, let's at least do it in a calm and professional way."

-The metallic sound of the door suddenly opening above made her jump and she waited, her heart somehow beating even more erratically in her chest.
+The sudden metallic wrenching sound of the door opening above made her jump and she waited, her heart somehow beating even more erratically in her chest.
 Maybe it was Oliver.
 Maybe he'd come back.

 "I need you to set up some charges," Felicity said, not letting him get a word out as he hit the landing.
 She slapped the pack full of dark, round discs against his chest and watched as he instinctively grabbed them before she marched back towards her desk.
 "I've marked what I think are the right support beams, but I'll leave how much explosive it'll take up to you."
 The blueprints for the Foundry were still displayed on her monitors and she ran her eyes over them again to double check her calculations.
 She didn't want to be too thorough.
 They didn't need to level the block.